abhisheks008/DL-Simplified/Age and Sex Prediction/Model/README.md

 ## Conclusion
-We can vary the number of epochs to get more accuracy on models, here we have achieved the accuracy of
+We can vary the number of epochs to get more accuracy on models, here we have achieved the accuracy of more than 95%

 ## License